 Finding a way to accept credits cards used to be a major pain for mobile food vendors.
 But fortunately there are all sorts of ways to accept mobile payments these days thanks to the dozens of different Point-of-Sale (POS) systems available in the market.
 POS systems allow customers to swipe their credit cards and collect online payments.

 By far the most popular way to get started accepting payments on a food truck is with SquareUp.
-(By the way, this is not an affiliate link and we are in no way sponsored by this company.)
-The main reason this company has gained so much traction in the food truck community is because it’s free to setup an account and no contracts if you decide to move to another service.
+(By the way, this is not an affiliate link and we are not sponsored by this company.)
+The main reason this company has gained so much traction in the food truck community is because it’s free to setup an account and has no longterm contracts if you decide to move to another service.

-Square makes money by charging 2.6% plus 10 cent processing fee with each order.
+Square makes money by charging 2.6% plus 10 cent processing fee with each in-person transaction.
 This small fee is well worth it for most vendors to be able to accept payments via debit or credit.
-You don’t need anything more than a dongle to swipe cards either.
+You don’t need anything more than a dongle to swipe credit or debit cards either.
 You can start collecting payments from the food trucks window using your cell phone or an iPad if you want to keep costs low.

 Step 7: Register Social Media Accounts